1986 NBA All-Star Game

-The 36th National Basketball Association All-Star Game was played on February 9, 1986, at Reunion Arena in Dallas.
-The coaches were K.C.
-Jones for the East, and Pat Riley for the West.
+The 36th Annual NBA All-Star Game was an exhibition basketball game that was played on February 9, 1986, at Reunion Arena in Dallas, the home of the Dallas Mavericks.
+It was the first NBA All-Star Game to be held in Dallas.
+The Eastern All-Stars won the game 139–132.
 The most valuable player was Isiah Thomas of the Detroit Pistons, who recorded 30 points, 10 assists and five steals.